How to Create Marketing Buzz: Best Practices to Amplify Your Brand

 Exclusivity and Scarcity

 Exclusivity and scarcity are powerful tools in the buzz marketing toolkit.
-The scarcity principle involves creating a mismatch between supply and demand to increase a product’s popularity.
-It’s the thrill of owning something unique or limited that drives the buzz.
+The scarcity principle involves creating a mismatch between supply and demand to increase a product's popularity.
 Offering limited editions enhances the perception of scarcity and demand, making your product more desirable.

 Creating a sense of high demand can be achieved by: